The-Wagonization/The-Wagon-Site/README.md

 <br>
 <a href="https://the-wagonization.github.io/The-Wagon-Site/">The Wagon Site</a> is a collection of various things, such as exploits, bookmarklets, games, proxies, & more.
 <br>
-We currently boast 22 bookmarklets, 57+4 exploits accross 2 operatings systems, 4 web games, & 276 working proxy links accross 59 different proxies.
+We currently boast 22 bookmarklets, 57+4 exploits accross 2 operatings systems, 15 web games, & 276 working links accross 59 different proxies.
 <br>
 <br>
 <br>